joakim/calendar/README.md

 **The Iranian calendar with a different meridian, different division of the year and a different epoch.**

-- The year begins at the northward (vernal) equinox at the prime meridian (UTC)
+- The year begins at the northward equinox (March) at the prime meridian (UTC)
 - 360 common days, reflecting a full circle
   - Plus 5 or 6 intercalary (epogamenal) days
 - 4 quarters, each having 91 days